awsdocs/aws-iot-sitewise-user-guide/doc_source/export-to-s3.md

 This feature stores your asset property data and asset metadata in Amazon S3 in [Apache Parquet](https://parquet.apache.org/documentation/latest/) format\.
 Parquet is a columnar data format that saves space and enables faster queries compared to row\-oriented formats like JSON\.

 **Note**
-When this feature retrieves asset metadata, it supports up to approximately 5,000 asset properties\.
+When this feature retrieves asset metadata, it supports up to approximately 1,500 assets\.
 This limitation applies only to asset metadata\.
-This limitation doesn't apply to the number of properties supported when the feature exports asset property data\.
+This limitation doesn't apply to the number of assets supported when the feature exports asset property data\.

 Each resource's name includes a prefix that you can customize when you create the stack\.
 Resources include the following:
 + An Amazon S3 bucket